joonkim0625/joonkim0625.github.io/_posts/2024-10-06-CTF-BuckeyeCTF-2024-runway0.md

 0x7fffffffdcf6: 32 ' '  34 '"'
 ```

-So, the A's and the newline character has taken the first four characters `cows` (I am not sure what happened to the null byte).
+So, the A's and the newline character has taken the first four characters `cows` (I am sure the null byte disappears because of `message` having more than 100 bytes of stuff).
 So this is why/how we are able to enter the command we want to run by calculating the offset correctly.
+The `system` function will first execute the command that it reads up to the `\n`, and then try to execute whatever comes the next.
+That is why you are seeing the error message of `sh: 2: Syntax error: Unterminated quoted string` - there is an ending double quote but the opening double quote is overwritten by our payload.

 Please feel free to contact me if this article includes any wrong information!